Meet Kate

 25 years ago, I started my dementia journey.

-It did not come in the form of a person I love being diagnosed with a form of dementia, a job (I was, after all, a 6th grader), or via a parent’s career.
-It came through a comment made by a classmate in my science class.
+It did not come from a person I love being diagnosed with a form of dementia, a job (I was, after all, a 6th grader), or via a parent’s career.
+It came through a comment made by a classmate in science class.

 In my Art Therapy and Drama Therapy studies, I immersed myself into the clinical and regulatory world of senior living and found myself longing to bridge the gap between the clinical and the social, the brain scan and the relationship.
-In 2011, after deferring graduate school I found myself spending my time in the world of arts access and life enrichment and created the Dementia Letters Project.
-It started off as a Life Enrichment program and me piecing together both professional and volunteer work (which at the time was named, Bonae Memorie.)
-In 2015, I started the shift towards officially launching the Dementia Letters Project as you see it today.
+In 2011, after deferring graduate school, I found myself spending my time in the world of arts access and life enrichment.
+During this time I created the Dementia Letters Project.
+It started off as a Life Enrichment program that gave those newly diagnosed with a platform to share their fears, hope, experiences, and anger towards dementia.
+This evolved into me piecing together both professional and volunteer work (which at the time was named, Bonae Memorie) and in 2015 officially started The Dementia Letters Project (the business) you see today.
+Over the years education took the lead, with me spending less and less time in creative engagement work.
+In 2025, I decided to change all of that and find greater balance between education and art.